 A lack of reported data about the prevalence of disparities at certain decision points in the juvenile justice system may contribute to difficulties in reducing disparities within the system.
 DCJS is required to report on disparities within Virginia's juvenile justice system, as well as develop and submit a plan to reduce disparities to OJJDP (sidebar).
-While technically meeting federal reporting requirements, much of the current reporting is highly aggregated (e.g., the proportion of youth diverted by race for all types of offenses statewide).
+While technically meeting federal reporting requirements, much of the current reporting is highly aggregated (e.g. the proportion of youth diverted by race for all types of offenses statewide).
 This aggregate data is not precise enough to understand the specific decision points of the system, nor the parts of the state in which disparities are occurring.
 During interviews, judges, DJJ staff, and CSU staff also reported a lack of specific data to understand disparities within the system.
 Absent this type of specific data, it is much more difficult to develop and implement effective strategies to help reduce disparities by race.

+Every three years, DCJS is required to develop and submit a plan to reduce disparities within Virginia's juvenile justice system as part of its reporting to OJJDP.
+However, the specific requirements for this plan are set by the federal government and do not materially address the concerns presented in this chapter.
 Moving forward, DCJS should increase the specificity of its analysis of and reporting on disparities within Virginia's juvenile justice system.
 As presented in this chapter, it is important to measure disparities at each point in the system, by type of offense, and by region or CSU.
 This transparency will allow for a more informed analysis and better targeting of solutions that may help to mitigate disparities.
 Utilizing data from DJJ, DCJS should begin to more thoroughly analyze and report data on disparities within the juvenile justice system, including (1) disparities by offense type; (2) disparities by region, CSU, or locality, as appropriate; and (3) the extent of disparities at each decision point.
 This information should be incorporated into its three-year plan submitted to OJJDP, as well as reported publicly on an annual basis to increase transparency around disparities within Virginia's juvenile justice system.